The Greatest Bag Theft In History

 “Are you going to Kairoz him,” Morchie asked in a tone that indicated she would very much like to see her goodie-goodie counterpart temporally assassinate somebody.

-“No,” Chromie replied with a look on her face that read, “He should help me instead!”
+“No,” Chromie replied with a look of mischief that betrayed her intentions, “He should help me instead!”

 “Help you Kairoz somebody,” the infinite dragon asked excitedly, sinisterly following that question up, “Who’s it gonna be?”